-At Ayurmana Ayurveda & Panchakarma Center, we offer pure and authentic treatment with the aim of rejuvenating the body and the spirit.
-We provide panchakarma treatment in kerala that is unique to each individual and their body type(dosha), identifying the underlying factors in the ailment.
+At Ayurmana Ayurveda & Panchakarma Center, we offer pure and authentic treatment to rejuvenate the body and the spirit.
+We provide panchakarma treatment in Kerala that is unique to each individual and their body type(dosha), identifying the underlying factors in the ailment.

-Panchakarma Treatment is the ancient system of ayurvedic detoxification and rejuvenation therapies designed to facilitate the removal of deep rooted stresses and toxins in physiology.
+Panchakarma Treatment is the ancient system of ayurvedic detoxification and rejuvenation therapies designed to facilitate the removal of deep-rooted stresses and toxins in physiology.
 It is a crucial part of Ayurveda which helps achieve a balanced state of body, mind and consciousness through detoxification and rejuvenation.
 It is a process that involves 5 methods to balance the doshas in your body and rejuvenate it.
-Pancha means five and karma means treatment or action.
+If you breakdown Panchakarma, you will understand the meaning clearly.
+Pancha indicates five and karma indicate treatment or action.

-Bad habits and diet accumulate a lot of waste matter in your body called 'ama'.
-Ama also called as toxins are harmful to your body.
+In this fast running life, we are suffering from bad habits and that's why diet is mandatory to accumulate a lot of waste matters from the body which is known as 'ama'.
+This is also famous with the name toxins and they are harmful to the body.
 Panchakarma therapy removes these toxins so that your body is protected from disease.

 Panchakarma is divided into three phases: